aathanor/ResearchSite/content/pri_complete_draft.md

 # Dissolving Classical Problems

-PRI's primary test is whether long-standing problems genuinely disappear rather than being relabeled:
+PRU's primary test is whether long-standing problems genuinely disappear rather than being relabeled:

 **The Symbol Grounding Problem**: This problem "remains unsolved" with "many solutions" having "encountered inconsistencies to different extents" (Harnad, 1990).
 PRU proposes the problem dissolves if linguistic patterns develop as integrated aspects of sensory-motor-emotional constellations rather than as separate symbols requiring grounding.